libbymiller/libbybot_eleven/pi/README.md

     defaults.pcm.card 0;
     defaults.ctl.card 0;

-(I find USB audio on the pi very tricky and I'm not the only one.
+(I find USB audio on the linux / Pi very tricky and I'm not the only one.
 You can check this later with the USB speaker plugged in and do ```aplay -l```.
 See [more details](http://raspberrypi.stackexchange.com/questions/39928/unable-to-set-default-input-and-output-audio-device-on-raspberry-jessie).)

+## Give the GPU more oomph

+This is optional, but you'll get smoother video performance at the cost of the ship getting hotter...! ([more info](https://raspberrypi.stackexchange.com/a/1885)).

+Edit config.txt

+    sudo pico /boot/config.txt

+contents - add or edit:

+    gpu_mem=192

 ## Add autostart